-Very importantly, the Archive can carry out the image subtraction analysis that will allow us to create the catalog of variable sources and to derive their light curves.
+Very importantly, the Archive can implement an image subraction analysis algorithm devised and tested by the VVV team, that will allow us to create the catalog of variable sources and to derive their light curves.
 The image subtraction part of the analysis will be also be implemented at Hertfordshire UK and at PUC in Chile.
 If everything works fine at the Archive, these facilities will only be used to perform a more detailed analysis of a few specific fields (e.g., star clusters, the galactic centre, etc).
 However, they will serve as backup plan to run the analysis of the full area should the Archive have difficulties to cope with the huge data load.

 The variability detection via image subtraction will be carried out only after a sufficient data is acquired and the timing is described in Sec.
 2. The basic principle of the differential image subtraction is simple: given a set of images of the same field, the best seeing image is degraded to the quality of each of the other images and subtracted from them (Alard 2000, A&ASuppl., 144, 363; Alard & Lupton 1998, ApJ, 503, 325).
 Ideally, all constant sources cancel out and the variable sources appear as quasi-stellar positive or negative images.
 This method provides excellent results for crowded fields in which the traditional aperture or PSF-fitting photometry fails because of the contamination from the nearby sources.
 Our survey will benefit tremendously from the differential image analysis, in comparison with the direct source photometry.
-VDFS already has already implemented the difference images is underway and should be completed (and tested on WFCAM data) before the VVV survey begins.
+VDFS already has already implemented the differenceing, which is being tested on WFCAM data.
+Further VDFS development to extract variables from the difference images is underway and should be completed (and tested on WFCAM data) before the VVV survey begins.